Overview

 Keys may be contain the following:

-- 2 or more leads per step/entry, i.e. the model is not limited to couplets or strickly dichotomous formats
+- 2 or more leads per step/entry, i.e. the model is not limited to couplets or strickly dichotomous formats (sometimes referred to as multifurcating)

 - Individual leads can be figured, cited, and annotated with Attribution (e.g. editor, creator, copyright owner)